-6.9.16 Reassessment should normally be by the same method and format as that undertaken for the first attempt at both formal element and 'sub-element' level.
+6.7.12 Reassessment should normally be by the same method and format as that undertaken for the first attempt at formal element level.
 Where this is not possible, e.g. due to the assessment being a group project, the Board should agree an alternative approach which will assess the relevant ILOs in deciding on the particular form any reassessment should take.
 Students may be required to submit a new assessment or an amended version of the original assessment as appropriate.
 Where reassessment is an amended version of their original assessment or aspects of it, and where the work has not been awarded credit, this should not be considered a case of duplication or self-plagiarism (see 6H - Academic Offences Policy and Procedure for Taught Awards).
 Students should not normally be required to sit the same examination paper.